 The Company adopted certain provisions of ASC 740 effective January 1, 2007.
 These provisions prescribe a recognition threshold and a measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Benefits from tax positions should be recognized in the financial statements only when it is more likely than not that the tax positions will be sustained upon examination by the appropriate taxing authority that would have full knowledge of all relevant information.
 A tax position that meets the more-likely-than-not recognition threshold is measured at the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
-Tax positions that previously failed to meet the more-likely-than-not recognition threshold be recognized in the first subsequent financial reporting period in which that threshold is no longer met.
+Tax positions that previously failed to meet the more-likely-than-not recognition threshold should be recognized in the first subsequent financial reporting period in which that threshold is met.
+Previously recognized tax positions that no longer meet the more-likely-than-not recognition threshold should be derecognized in the first subsequent financial reporting period in which that threshold is no longer met.
 The provisions also provide guidance on the accounting for and disclosure of unrecognized tax benefits, interest and penalties.